 Electric propulsion works well on a smaller scale

 Some of my planes are actually jets with electric ducted fans powering them.
 Sort of like a little turbine except with an electric motor.
 It takes 30 minutes to an hour to charge the batteries on one of the several chargers I have.
-All of the flying fields have power for me to charge the batteries.
+All of the flying fields have the power for me to charge the batteries.
 One even uses solar cells that charge storage batteries.
-Unlike the EV auto industry there are no tax breaks for guys like us for doing this.
+Unlike the EV auto industry, there are no tax breaks for guys like us for doing this.
 It is driven by demand only and doing really well.
 Each time I show up at the field I see new electric planes.

-While converting planes from fuel to electric is popular I want to share an example of one of my planes that I built designed specifically for electric power.
+While converting planes from fuel to electric is popular I want to share an example of one of the planes that I built designed specifically for electric power.
 The Avro Vulcan was a cold-war era four-engine jet bomber the English flew.
 It was designed to defend England from a Russian nuclear attack.
 Go check out this video and turn up the volume to hear what’s called the Vulcan Howl.
 The Jet was so far ahead of its time.

-A friend of mine an I both built Vulcan’s a few years ago and they are a blast to fly.
+A friend of mine and I both built Vulcan’s a few years ago and they are a blast to fly.
 We have had both of them up at the same time as you can see inthis video.

 And finally my point

 Rather than trying to create a totally new system that will expend gobs of energy, how about alternative fuels like maybe hydrogen?
 It’s free and the most abundant chemical in the universe and we don’t even have to drill for it!
-Talk about zero emmissions, this is it and cars can be developed to run on it.
-Gas stations can dispense it just like they do gasoline now and it’s a much better alternative than electric.
+Talk about zero emissions, this is it and cars can be developed to run on it.
+Gas stations can dispense it just like they do gasoline now and it’s a much better alternative than electricity.

-They simply take energy and turn it into rotational movement – the difference is that in a normal electric car, this energy only comes from an on-board battery that needs to be charged up, while in a hydrogen car it comes from an on-board generator that uses hydrogen.
-A hydrogen car can be taken from empty to full in a few minutes at a fuel pump, like a petrol or diesel car – so in this way they’re better than electric cars, and it’s convenient.
+They simply take energy and turn it into rotational movement – the difference is that in a normal electric car, this energy only comes from an onboard battery that needs to be charged up, while in a hydrogen car it comes from an onboard generator that uses hydrogen.
+A hydrogen car can be taken from empty to full in a few minutes at a fuel pump, like a petrol or diesel car – so in this way, they’re better than electric cars, and it’s convenient.

-Porsche is testing a synthetic eFuel made out of CO2 and hydrogen and are produced using renewable energy.
+Porsche is testing a synthetic eFuel made out of CO2 and hydrogen and is produced using renewable energy.
 This creates a liquid that an engine will burn the same as if it was gasoline made from crude oil, but in theory, an eFuel can be produced in a climate-neutral manner.
 They expect to have its first small test batch, 34,340 gallons ready by 2022.